Surface Roughness Testing from SGS MSi

-SGS MSi performs surface roughness on linear surfaces.
-Our equipment can provide the characteristics of a material’s surface variation per a given standard and specification.
+We perform surface roughness on linear surfaces, our equipment can provide the characteristics of a material’s surface variation per a given standard and specification.

 Surface Smoothness Analysis

 Surface Roughness is a measurement of vertical deviations on the surface of a sample in its ideal form.
 Depending on the size of these deviations the surface will either be rough or smooth.

 A very rough surface will interact differently with other materials due to the coefficient of friction.
 This may be undesirable when a contact between two parts must be smooth.
 However, manufacturing a very fine surface is more costly.
 The application of the parts and their interactions to surface condition will ultimately determine the desired surface roughness.